A topic from the subject of Calibration in Chemistry.

 Introduction

-A calibration curve is a graphical representation of the relationship between the absorbance of a solution and its concentration or amount.
+A calibration curve, also known as a standard curve, is a graphical representation of the relationship between the absorbance of a solution and its concentration.
+In spectrophotometry, it's a fundamental tool for quantitative analysis.

 Key Points

-• The absorbance is plotted on the y-axis and the concentration is plotted on the x-axis.
+• Absorbance is plotted on the y-axis and concentration is plotted on the x-axis.

-• The calibration curve can be used to determine the concentration of an unknown sample by measuring its absorbance and interpolating the value on the graph.
+• The equation of the best-fit line (often obtained via linear regression) can be used to determine the concentration of an unknown sample by measuring its absorbance and solving for the concentration using the equation.

 Significance